dbos-inc/dbos-transact-ts/README.md

 However, DBOS queues are **durable and Postgres-backed** and integrate with durable workflows.
 For example, in DBOS you can write a durable workflow that enqueues a thousand tasks and waits for their results.
 DBOS checkpoints the workflow and each of its tasks in Postgres, guaranteeing that even if failures or interruptions occur, the tasks will complete and the workflow will collect their results.
-By contrast, BullMQ is Redis-backed and don't provide workflows, so they provide fewer guarantees but better performance.
+By contrast, BullMQ is Redis-backed and doesn't provide workflows, so it provides fewer guarantees but better performance.

 **When to use DBOS:** You need the reliability of enqueueing tasks from durable workflows.